nghialamngoc/data-science/README.md

-install anaconda and run jupyter notebook
+install anaconda and run the command jupyter notebook